jeffreykemp/mailgun-plsql-api/README.md

 Validate email addresses and send emails with pure PL/SQL.

+> *Warning: use the [Latest Release](https://github.com/jeffreykemp/mailgun-plsql-api/releases/latest) - don't use the "Download Zip" option on the home page (may contain unfinished work).*

 It includes:

   * email validator - does the same thing as the [jQuery-based Apex plugin](https://github.com/jeffreykemp/jk64-plugin-mailgunemailvalidator), except from the server